AlexxNica/vapidssl/README.md

 # VapidSSL

+**This library is _EXPERIMENTAL_.
+It has not been thoroughly reviewed nor tested against all possible security bugs.
+It should not be used in production.
+It is alpha-quality; bugs and/or vulnerabilties should be expected.**

 VapidSSL is a TLS 1.2 client derived from BoringSSL, which itself is a fork of OpenSSL that is designed to meet Google's needs.
 VapidSSL is designed to work securely on constrained platforms with low memory and storage capacities.